-Thanks to its timeless beauty and natural appeal, hardwood flooring has traditionally been a popular choice for homeowners who are looking to upgrade the look and feel of a space.
-When it comes to kitchen flooring, however, installing wood floors is a relatively new trend.
+Thanks to its timeless beauty and natural appeal, hardwood flooring has traditionally been a popular choice for homeowners who are looking to upgrade the look and feel of their homes.
+When it comes to kitchen flooring, however, opting for wood is a relatively new trend.

-New flooring is a big investment that can have a significant impact on your home's value and appearance as well as your budget.
-If you are ready to remodel your kitchen floor and are wondering if hardwood flooring is the right choice for you, review the pros and cons of this increasingly popular kitchen flooring trend to help you decide.
+Deciding to upgrade your flooring is a big investment that can have a significant impact on your home's value and appearance, as well as your budget.
+If you are designing a new home or remodeling your current space, and you're wondering if hardwood flooring is the right choice for you, review the pros and cons of this increasingly popular choice before you make your decision.

 Advantages of Wood Flooring in the Kitchen

 In addition to its timeless beauty, hardwood flooring products come in a variety of colors and are generally durable.
-According to BuildDirect, one of the benefits of opting for hardwood flooring is the planks' thick and solid construction.
-This allows them to be sanded down and refinished anytime they look shabby from too much wear and tear.
-This speaks not only to wood's durability but also to its versatility, since you can refinish the flooring anytime you want to change the style too.
+One of the benefits of opting for wood flooring is the material's thick and solid construction.
+This allows them to be sanded down and refinished anytime they start to look shabby from too much wear and tear.
+This speaks not only to wood's durability but also to its versatility since you can refinish the floors anytime you want to change the style, too.

-Wood flooring is also warmer and softer to walk on than ceramic tile and other flooring products.
+Wood flooring is also warmer and softer to walk on than tile flooring or other products.
 It can even offer visual warmth if you opt for a finish with yellow undertones.
-Wood floors are easy to clean and are an ideal choice for people with allergies because they do not attract dust or allergens the way carpets or other flooring materials do.
+Wood floors are easy to clean and are an ideal choice for people with allergies because they do not attract dust or allergens the way carpet or other flooring materials do.
 Additionally, installing wood flooring in any room adds value to your home, which is an important consideration if you plan to put it on the market in the future.

-One of the biggest advantages of wood flooring in the kitchen is the opportunity to create a sense of cohesiveness throughout your home.
-Using different flooring options in adjacent rooms creates a choppy, start-and-stop feel in a space.
-Installing wood flooring throughout the home instead of separating rooms with different flooring products creates a seamless surface that supports an open concept kitchen design.
+Keep in mind that using different flooring options in adjacent rooms will create a choppy, start-and-stop feeling in your home.
+Installing wood flooring throughout, instead of separating the living and dining rooms with different products, creates a seamless wood look that supports an open concept kitchen design.

 Disadvantages of Wood Flooring in the Kitchen

-Due to the nature of for what the room is used, kitchen floors are prone to spillage.
-This higher likelihood of spills is one of the biggest disadvantages for installing wood flooring because water is wood's biggest enemy.
-If spills are not cleaned up quickly, it could stain the floor or seep into the wood and lead to warping, swelling or other damage.
-A leaky sink or dishwasher, if not attended to quickly, can cause serious water damage to wood flooring.
+Due to the utilitarian nature of kitchens, the floors are prone to spillage.
+This higher likelihood of messy mishaps is one of the biggest disadvantages of installing wood flooring because water is its biggest enemy.
+If spills are not cleaned up quickly, they could stain the floor or seep into the planks and lead to warping, swelling, or other damage.
+Similarly, a leaky sink or dishwasher, if not attended to quickly, can cause serious water damage to wood flooring as well.

-Since kitchens tend to get a lot of heavy foot traffic, kitchen floors must be able to withstand more wear and tear than flooring in other rooms.
-While wood is a durable product, it is prone to scratches, dents and other scuff marks.
-High heels, pet claws and heavy furniture are constant threats to wood flooring, but with some caution and daily maintenance, they don't have to be deal breakers.
+Since culinary spaces tend to get a lot of heavy foot traffic, kitchen floors must be able to withstand more wear and tear than the flooring in other rooms.
+While wood is a durable product, it is prone to scratches, dents, and other scuff marks.
+High heels, pet claws, and heavy furniture are constant threats to wood flooring, but with some caution and daily maintenance, they don't have to be deal-breakers.

-Wood flooring is more costly than other flooring options, which is an important consideration for the budget-conscious homeowner and could be a disadvantage if your home improvement funds are limited.
-The average cost for both materials and installation of hardwood flooring ranges between $6 to $11 per square foot on the low end and $12 to $23 per square foot on the high end.
-The style and wood species you choose can also influence the final cost of your project.
+Wood flooring is more costly than other options, which is an important consideration for the budget-conscious homeowner, and could be a disadvantage if your home improvement funds are limited.
+The average cost for both materials and installation of hardwood flooring ranges between $6 to $12 per square foot on the low end and $12 to $23 per square foot on the high end.
+The style (staggered, herringbone, parquet), finish, stain, and wood species you choose can also influence the final cost of your project.